-It is the ability of a team or system not to cause electromagnetic interference to other equipment, and, at the same time, to function correctly in the face of disturbances that other systems may cause, within their work environment.
+This refers to the characteristics of a piece of equipment or a system in terms of not causing electromagnetic interference with other equipment, and, at the same time, functioning correctly in the face of disturbances that may be caused by other systems within its working environment.

 - EMI: ElectroMagnetic Interference (EMISIONS)

 The origin of electromagnetic waves can be industrial or natural, and can be either intentional or unintentional: